-The JFA Coach Registration System
+JFA Coach Registration System

-There are 13 courses including those for JFA Kids' Leaders who coach children under the age of ten, for JFA Class S coaches who coach the professionals, or for Futsal Coaches.
-Coaches who complete the course are granted a license.
-They must also take part in refresher workshops to hone their knowledge and skills.
+There are 14 courses in total, for JFA Kids' Leaders who coach children under the age of ten, for JFA "S" Licensed coaches who coach the professionals, and for Futsal Coaches, just to name a few.
+Those who complete the course are granted a license.
+The coaches must also take part in refresher workshops to hone their knowledge and skills.

-■ JFA Coaching License Course
+JFA Coaching Licence Course

-■ Instructors System
+Instructors System

-The JFA has been putting in efforts to the education and development of instructors who can train coaches to improve their competence and become leaders in their field.
-The instructors lecture at coaching courses and refresher workshops organised by the JFA and they are also responsible for spreading the JFA's development policy and its specific enforcement measures to coaches throughout the country.
+JFA has been putting in efforts to the education and development of instructors who can train coaches to improve their competence and become leaders in their field.
+Not only do these instructors lecture at coaching courses and refresher workshops organised by the JFA, but they are also responsible for spreading JFA's development policy and its specific enforcement measures to coaches throughout the country.